JakeMinor/AAF-ReadBooksOnline/README.txt

 2. Open a new terminal and navigate to the 'backend' folder using the command 'cd backend' from the AAF-ReadBooksOnline directory.

+3. Install any dependencies using 'npm i'

-3. Start the API by using the command 'nodemon start'.
+4. Start the API by using the command 'npx nodemon start'.

-4. Open a new terminal and navigate to the 'frontend' folder using the command 'cd frontend' from the AAF-ReadBooksOnline directory.
+5. Open a new terminal and navigate to the 'frontend' folder using the command 'cd frontend' from the AAF-ReadBooksOnline directory.

+6. Install any dependencies using 'npm i'

-5. Start the frontend by using the command 'npm run serve'.
+7. Start the frontend by using the command 'npm run serve'.

 Testing the system